ash-shar/thoughtful-agents/README.md

-# Agents with Inner Thoughts 💭
+# Proactive Agents with Inner Thoughts 💭

 A framework for modeling agent thoughts and conversations, enabling more natural and human-like interactions between AI agents and humans.